 I watched her in action during one of her team meetings as part of coaching on the job.
 And later I pulled her aside.
 I said: “I’ve found that when people are sharing their feelings with the rest of the team and someone is leaning back, arms folded, avoiding any eye contact to me that person looks like they’re not open or interested.”

 She looked concerned, but not defensive.
 There was no argument to be had here.
 She didn’t want to debate what folded arms meant.
 What I was saying was not specific to her.
 This opened her to noticing a range of subtle ways in which she was appearing closed to her teammates, and we worked together over the next few training days to address them.

 Takeaway: When people start saying that someone “is or isn’t something,” try to observe what that person is or isn’t doing.
-As close to the moment of observation as possible, present them with the behavior and offer to help them address it.
+As close to the moment of observation as possible, present them with the behaviour and offer to help them address it.

 I’ve found that this lesson provides a powerful tool.
-But it’s the consistent practice — along with the commitment to learn more every day — that signals that the organisation is a place where feedback can flow freely.
+But it’s consistent practise — along with the commitment to learn more every day — that signals that the organisation is a place where feedback can flow freely.
 Those awkward feelings from being honest and holding each other accountable will start to disappear.
 And each of us will grow faster than many of us thought possible.

-I count myself on the side of those trainers who believe ‘practice makes perfect' and that we as educators should never stop practicing what we preach.
+I count myself on the side of those trainers who believe ‘practice makes perfect' and that we as educators should never stop practising what we preach.
 Even if we sometimes mess up ourselves, feedback can make our workplace a far better place to grow, learn, and thrive together.